 The court even awarded legal costs totalling RM300,000 in the residents’ favour.

-The project involve 13 condominium blocks, three-storey bungalows and other structures over 81 acres, 43% of which comprises hill land above 250 feet above sea level with a gradient of over 25 degrees.
+The project involves 13 condominium blocks, three-storey bungalows and other structures over 81 acres, 43% of which comprises hill land higher than 250 feet above sea level with a gradient of over 25 degrees.

 Such land, other than for “special projects”, was supposed to be preserved and gazetted under the Land Conservation Act 1960, according to the Penang Structure Plan.